chiefmurph/MAUC/README.md

 You can always go back to a previous version
 (commit) if you need to.

->Like a `branch`,
+>A `branch` is made up of a sequence of `commit`s.
-a `commit` enables a view into an updated version of your PC's files.
+When you switch to a branch you are placed at the last `commit`.

-After a commit is made,
+After making a `commit`
-the differences in the files become readily available.
+you will be able to see all the changes you made to the files.
-If you don't like the changes you committed, you can always go back (revert your commit in Github Desktop).
+If you don't like the changes you can always go back ("revert your commit" in Github Desktop).

 ## Submit a pull request